-Big Decisions - Middle School (Grades 7-8) Big Decisions - High School (Grade 9)
+Making Proud Choices - Middle School (Grades 6-8) Big Decisions - High School (Grade 9) ECHS (Reproductive Health Course)

-For further information, please contact the school counselor.
+For further information, please contact the school principal.

 In accordance with state law, a parent may:

 - Remove his or her child from any part of the human sexuality instruction without academic, disciplinary, or other penalties. - Become involved in the development of this curriculum by becoming a member of the district's SHAC or attending SHAC meetings.
 (See the campus principal for details.) - Use the district's grievance procedure concerning a complaint.
 See Complaints and Concerns (All Grade Levels) and FNG(LOCAL).